 Accounts: You can remove the online accounts that you don’t use under Settings > Accounts.
 Locate the account you’d like to remove, and then use the settings menu (three vertical dots) to remove the account.

 Users (Fairphone 2 only): Remove unnecessary users by going to Settings > Users.
 Tap on the cogwheel next to the user profile that you’d like to remove and then tap on Remove user.
 Please note: the Guest account cannot be removed.

 Touch vibration (haptic feedback): Turn off touch vibration under Settings > Sound & notification > Other sounds and disable Vibrate on touch.

 Keyboard vibration: Go to Settings > Language & input > Android Keyboard > Preferences and turn off Vibrate on keypress.

-5. See what’s impacting your battery and take action
+5. See what is eating energy and take action

-Your phone also has a built-in report to help you monitor your battery use.
+Your phone has a built-in report to help you monitor your battery use.

-- Go to Settings → Battery to see a graph of your battery level over time (tap it for more detail), plus what apps and functionality are using the most energy.
+- Go to Settings → Battery to see a graph of your battery level over time (tap it for more detail), plus a list of which apps and functionality use the most energy.

 Certain tasks, such as Android OS, Android System, and Google Services are core to the operating system, so they are essential parts and you cannot directly optimize their battery consumption.
-However, you can take a careful look at the third-party apps that are having the largest impact on your battery, and adjust the settings within the app itself.
+However, you can take a careful look at the third-party apps (apps that you downloaded yourself) that have a large impact on your battery, and adjust the settings within the app itself.